QuNB-Repo/Insulin/README.md

 Spherical fragment structures with capping (XYZ files) and without capping (PDB files)

-- Lists of amino acids included in each fragment
+- Lists of amino acids included in each spherical fragment together with the number of atoms per residue, stored as {'RESNAMEresID': number_of_atoms}
 - RMSD values of each spherical fragment after position-restrained energy minimization relative to the full protein
-- ORCA DFT input and output files
 - Fragment AMI matrices
 - Stitched AMI/FMI matrices for each radius
 - Full-protein structures and reference AMI/FMI matrices
+- ORCA DFT input and output files are available at https://doi.org/10.25545/OZX7DP

 ## Computational Methods
 All spherical fragments were capped with NH₂/COOH groups and subjected to position-restrained energy minimization using the OPLS-AA force field and the steepest-descent algorithm implemented in GROMACS to remove steric clashes at the cut boundaries while preserving the native protein geometry.
 DFT single-point calculations were performed using ORCA, and reduced density matrices (RDMs) were subsequently computed using in-house software.